gatsbyjs/gatsby/docs/blog/2017-02-21-1-0-progress-update-where-came-from-where-going/index.md

 The marketing pages of their site are built using markdown and React components along with a modern css-in-js library [Glamor](https://github.com/threepointone/glamor) for styling.
-Their SaaS app uses [Redux](http://redux.js.org/) to communicate with their Django API.
+The SaaS portion uses [Redux](http://redux.js.org/) to communicate with their Django API.

 The marketing portion of the site loads quickly with minimal Javascript.